robert0714/Kubernetes---An-Enterprise-Guide-2E/chapter14/README.md

   resources: {}
 ```

 The Kaniko container is what's called a "distro-less" container.
 It's not built with an underlying shell, nor does it have many of the command-line tools you may be used to.
 It's just a single binary.
 This means that any variable manipulation, such as generating a tag for the image, needs to be done before this step.
 Notice that the image being created doesn't reference the result we created in the first task.
-It instead references a parameter called imageURL.
+It instead references a parameter called ``imageURL``.
 While we could have referenced the result directly, it would make it harder to test this task because it is now tightly bound to the first task.
 By using a parameter that is set by our pipeline, we can test this task on its own.
 Once run, this task will generate and push our container.

-Our last task, in chapter14/example-apps/tekton/tekton-task-3.yaml, does the work to trigger ArgoCD to roll out a new container:
+Our last task, in ***chapter14/example-apps/tekton/tekton-task-3.yaml***, does the work to trigger ArgoCD to roll out a new container:

 ```yaml
 - image: docker.apps.192-168-2-114.nip.io/gitcommit/gitcommit